kartik-v/yii2-grid/README.md

 - `showPageSummary`: _boolean_ whether to display the page summary row for the grid view.
 Defaults to `false`.
 - `pageSummaryRowOptions`:  _array_, HTML attributes for the page summary row.
 Defaults to `['class' => 'kv-page-summary warning']`.

 ### Export Grid Data (New)
 This is a new feature added to the GridView widget.
 It allows you to export the displayed grid content as HTML, CSV, or EXCEL.
+It uses the rendered grid data on client to convert to one of the format specified using JQuery.
+This is supported across all browsers.

 ## Data Column (Enhanced)
 ### \kartik\grid\DataColumn